 Inside View

-I share thought leadership exploring the transformative impact of designing cognitive inclusion into our teams and workplaces.
-People metrics, such as engagement and wellness, soar, as do business metrics such as retention, innovation, and overall performance.
+I share thought leadership on the transformative impact of embedding neuro-inspired design in the culture of teams and workplaces.
+When cognitive inclusion is built into the system, people metrics like engagement and wellbeing rise, and so do business metrics like retention, innovation, and performance.

 Actionable communication: inspiration from autism best practices